 If you’ve taken a DiSC Classic 2.0 or DiSC Classic paper version of the DiSC assessment, you may have had a style which doesn’t seem to appear in Everything DiSC reports.
 Why?

-First let’s look at the circumplex model and the location of the dot.
+Let’s look at the circumplex model and the location of the dot.
 The dot’s location tells you two things.
 In the image at right, it shows that the person straddles the D and C styles.
 He or she is a DC or CD style.
 Its placement towards the edge of the circle shows that this is a strong priority or preference.
 A dot positioned closer to the center of the circle would have indicated only a slight inclination towards the C and D styles.

 Note the shading around the dot.
 This shows that this person has a bit of i and S as well.
 This person prioritizes challenge, results, and accuracy much more than collaboration, for example.
 That does not mean the person isn’t good at collaborating, but rather that she or he isn’t likely to be motivated by opportunities to collaborate.
 The DiSC model doesn’t tell us if the person might enjoy or hate collaboration, or might be good or bad at it.
 It’s just not a priority.